Marsh Family: Adaptation of songs during the COVID-19 pandemic

-In February 2021, the March Family released a parody of Bonnie Tyler's "Total Eclipse of the Heart" titled "Totally Fixed Where We Are".
+In February 2021, the Marsh Family released a parody of Bonnie Tyler's "Total Eclipse of the Heart" titled "Totally Fixed Where We Are".
 After the adaptation received over two million YouTube views within a fortnight, Isabella Kwai of The New York Times profiled the group, writing, "This six-voice choir, with its sweet harmonies and the occasional wobbly note, is creating songs that dramatize the mundane moments of lockdown life, from too much screen time to the horrors of remote learning."
 Tyler, the song's original singer, praised the rendition, writing in a tweet, "Absolutely love this."
 Christy Somos of CTV News called the cover "an impassioned, tongue-in-cheek rendition", while The Independent's Jenny Eclair found it "cleverly re-worded and timely".
 Alfie and Thomas Marsh harmonise that their increased consumption of food during the pandemic may have made their clothes becoming more close-fitting.
 Ella and Tess Marsh sing that they are unable to determine whether they have gotten taller.
 The music video includes an "interpretive angst dance" from two of the children while the parents and the other two children go on their smartphones.
 The family reprised their performance of "Totally Fixed Where We Are" on the 2021 edition of the BBC show Comic Relief.
 The family gave away money they made from performances to Save the Children and the World Health Organization's COVID-19 Solidarity Response Fund.
 The Marsh Family wrote a letter for Natasha Kaplinsky's 2021 book Letters from Lockdown in which they answered the question "What was lockdown like for you?"